nikhilraog/AlgosDP/README.md

 To Run:

-* Download the lmsdp.java file and just run it like any other java file
+* Download the lmsdp.java file and just run it like any other java file ( javac lmsdp.java && java lmsdp )
-* Example : javac lmsdp.java
-            java lmsdp